yjlintw/dotfiles/README.md

   * Vim Function to remove padding blank lines inside functions
   * Return `<C-x>` and `<C-z>` to their original functions
     * `,,n` and `,,p` to navigate the quickfix error list
+  * `Ag` now highlights the search and doesn't open first result by default

 * OSX
   * Config to open MacVim maximized by default